 Of course, the onslaught of humanity won’t be confined to the park’s roads and trails.
 The greatest impact will be on major roadways leading from the north and south (Cleveland, Cincinnati, Pittsburg, Lexington, Knoxville, Atlanta, Birmingham) to the eclipse path.
 Conservative estimates predict some 1 million people will head to Tennessee for the big day.

-Travel within GSMNP on eclipse day (or even during the three-day “eclipse weekend”) will be heavy at best, likely rivaling the epic traffic backups that occur during the peak of fall colors.
+Travel within GSMNP on eclipse day (or even during the three-day “eclipse weekend”) will be heavy at best, likely rivalling the epic traffic backups that occur during the peak of fall colours.
 Clingmans Dome Road will be accessible only to those who have already secured tickets to the special event up there.
 Newfound Gap Road may need to be closed if traffic gridlocks there, and ditto for Cades Cove Loop and Laurel Creek roads.

 On a personal note (despite all of the above) from one of the lucky folks who enjoyed the last U.S. total solar eclipse in the Northwest in 1979, I really hope you'll seize this once-or-twice-in-a-lifetime opportunity.
 Witnessing a total solar eclipse is a profound experience, one you should experience in a place that is special to you.
 For those who are flexible and plan ahead, experiencing the event surrounded by the Great Smoky Mountains will be monumental.